nxvvvv/cool-hover-buttons/README.md

 ## License

-This repo is under the GNU General Public License v3.0.<br>
+This repo is under the MIT License.<br>
 See [LICENSE](https://github.com/navaneethkm004/cool-hover-buttons/blob/master/LICENSE) File.